Dance Smartly: Racing career

-Stud record
+Broodmare record

 As a broodmare at Sam-Son Farm, Dance Smartly produced a number of top horses, including the back-to-back Queen's Plate winners Scatter the Gold and Dancethruthedawn (who also won the Go For Wand Handicap), both by Mr. Prospector.
 She was named the 2001 Canadian Broodmare of the Year.

 Dance Smartly was euthanized in August 2007 after suffering an irreparable injury related to an arthritic stifle in her paddock at Sam-Son Farm.
 She was 19 years old and not in foal at the time.

 "Dance Smartly was a once in a lifetime horse," said Tammy Samuel-Balaz, the daughter of Dance Smartly's owner.
 "She was magic and gave us incredible thrills as both a racehorse and a broodmare.
 While we were fortunate enough to have bred and owned her, she was truly Canada's horse."

 Honours

 Dance Smartly was inducted into the Canadian Horse Racing Hall of Fame in 1995 and into the National Museum of Racing and Hall of Fame at Saratoga Springs, New York in 2003.
 In 1996, the Dance Smartly Stakes was created in her honour.